michaeldoody/whisker_control/README.md

 ![Whisker Lines](media/whisker_lines.png)

-5. Once the filament has heated up for 2 minutes, press the Spacebar to begin drawing the whisker.
+6. Once the filament has heated up for 2 minutes, press the Spacebar to begin drawing the whisker.
 The motor will follow the velocity profile in Line TODO while the RasPi measures the diameter of the whisker in each frame of the video stream.
 The expected current whisker diameter is calculated based on the whisker parameters set in Lines TODO-TODO and the linear actuator's current position.
 The RasPi compares the measured diameter to the expected diameter and then commands the motor to adjust its velocity proportionally to the error.
 If the whisker diameter is too large, the motor will speed up, or if it's too small, the motor will slow down.

-6. The motor will stop once a coded limit switch is triggered.
-Remove the drawn whisker from vice, and allow it to cool for a few seconds.
+7. The motor will stop once a coded limit switch is triggered.
+Remove the drawn whisker from vise, and allow it to cool for a few seconds.
 Remove the left over filament from the oven and discard.
 If, however, the filament did not split in two during the drawing process, cut the filament in two at the oven exit.
 Remove and discard both pieces of filament.
 See [Important Equations and Variables](#important-equations-and-variables) for adjustments you can make to the code in order for the filament to taper and separate into two parts as expected.

-7. Data is stored in data file TODO
+Data from each drawing is saved to a csv file which is stored in the folder labeled `data`.
+The csv file contains the Time (milliseconds), Target Velocity (mm/s), Actual Velocity (mm/s), Target Whisker Diameter (microns), and Actual Whisker Diameter (microns).

-8. Repeat steps TODO
+8. Repeat steps 3 through 7 for consecutive whisker drawings.

 #### Important Equations and Variables
 The equations and variables listed below can be adjusted to produce better results for your whiskers